Ceramic Dictionary

 es: MAJA DE MORTERO

 Pestle is a tool used for breaking down solid products by hand.
 Some are made of wood but the best have a wooden handle and stone head.
-They are usually sold together with a mortar which is a bowl, either in china or stone, made ro hold the products while they are being broken down.
+They are usually sold with a mortar which is a bowl made in china or stone.

 ca: CALAT - Decoració